Weijo/Autopsy-Autoruns/HOW_TO_USE_VOL.md

 ```

 ## run function
-When you call a plugin using `vol`, it will call the run function of the particular plugin.
+When you call a plugin using `vol`, it will call the `run` function of that particular plugin.

 This function mainly does the UI portion of the output.
-It does a return for a `TreeGrid` which requires a list of titles and a call to the \_generator function.
+It does a return for a `TreeGrid` which requires a list of titles and a call to the `_generator` function.
 eg.

 ```python